Rita Ora Drives Fans Wild With Series Of Sexy Bikini-Clad Photos

 “You’re so beautiful I’m dying,” one more commented with a series of emoji at the end.

-“You are not legal,” another joked.
+“You are not legal,” another follower joked.

 Earlier today, The Inquisitr shared that Ora showed off her world-famous figure in another NSFW outfit, this time a sexy animal-print dress.
 In the shot, the singer sizzled as she looked directly into the camera, offering generous views of cleavage to fans.
 The bombshell garnered a ton of attention from this post as well, racking up over 300,000 likes and 1,500-plus comments.